jorge-ramirez-upm/RepTate/docs/source/manual/General/units.rst

 Unit-aware theory parameters show their display unit in the theory parameter table.
 The theory parameter editor lets users choose among compatible display units when that theory parameter carries explicit unit metadata.

+For logarithmic theory parameters such as ``logwmin`` or ``logG00``, the stored value remains dimensionless and tied to the canonical internal unit system used by the theory.
+RepTate does not currently change those displayed numbers when plot-axis units are changed.
+Instead, their meaning should be documented in the parameter description or tooltip.

+Theory helper graphics
+^^^^^^^^^^^^^^^^^^^^^^

+Theory-side helper graphics that are plotted in data coordinates, such as mode markers, LVE envelopes, helper spectra, or discretized-MWD markers, now follow the current display units of the active view.
+RepTate converts those helper coordinates from internal units to display units before plotting them.

+When such helper graphics are draggable, the dragged coordinates are converted back to internal units before theory parameters are updated.

 Frequency and angular frequency
 -------------------------------